tricorder-observability/helm-charts/README.md

 ### AWS EKS

-- If you are using AWS EKS, isntall
+- If you are using AWS EKS, install
   [EBS CSI](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html)
   on your EKS cluster.
 This is required because Helm charts create [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)